 Supplements can help your bones, your muscles, and many other parts of your body.
 What about your heart?
 Research shows that some of them may help lower cholesterol, improve blood pressure, and other things that put you at risk for heart disease.
 It's unclear, though, if they help prevent heart attacks, strokes, and other problems.

-Here are six nutrients that can be a good addition to your heart-healthy lifestyle.
+These nutrients can be a good addition to your heart-healthy lifestyle.

 Sterols and stanols.
 Find these in foods like nuts and grains, or you can buy them as supplements.
 They reduce the amount of cholesterol that your body absorbs from food.
 They're also added to many foods, such as some margarines, orange juice, and yogurts.
 Experts recommend 2 grams a day to help lower LDL cholesterol for people who have high cholesterol.

 Other Supplements That May Offer Benefits

 CoQ10 pills are also popular as a treatment for the side effects of cholesterol-lowering drugs called statins.
 Why?
 These meds can sometimes lower the amount of CoQ10 the body makes on its own.
 Some doctors suggest adding a CoQ10 supplement to make up for the loss, hoping it will relieve problems like muscle pain and weakness.
 But overall scientific evidence does not support the use of CoQ10 for muscle pain caused by statins.